abumq/easyloggingpp/README.md

 #include "easylogging++.h"
 _INITIALIZE_EASYLOGGINGPP // Should be used once and only once in main.cpp after includes
 ```
-EasyLogging++ comes with following levels of logging with complete control over each of the following:
+EasyLogging++ comes with following severity levels of logging with complete control over each of the following:
 ```
   LDEBUG << "...";
   LINFO << "...";